-Nation Skate Youth
+National Skate Youth

-The fourth Hand in Hand coffee bag supports the Kalkeri Sangeet Vidyalaya, the Jeunes Musiciens du Monde school in India.
-Using music as a lever for social transformation, Jeunes Musiciens du Monde skillfully combines musical learning with traditional education to boost young people's confidence and foster their academic success.
+The fourth Main dans la Main coffee bag aims to support Kalkeri Sangeet Vidyalaya, the Jeunes Musiciens du Monde (Young Musicians of the World) school in India.
+Using music as a lever for social transformation, Jeunes Musiciens du Monde skillfully combines musical learning with traditional education to build young people's confidence and foster their academic success.
+The label was designed by artist Gaspard Eden, known for his graphic design work, including visual projects with Bon Enfant, Flore Laurentienne, and Men I Trust.
+He draws inspiration from the counterculture aesthetics of the 1960s and 70s for his creations.

 Club le Grand V